What Went Down

 What Went Down is the fourth studio album by British rock band Foals, released on 28 August 2015 via Transgressive Records in the United Kingdom.
-The album is produced by James Ford, known for his work with Simian Mobile Disco, The Last Shadow Puppets and Arctic Monkeys amongst others.
+The album is produced by James Ford, known for his work with Simian Mobile Disco, the Last Shadow Puppets and Arctic Monkeys amongst others.
 Frontman Yannis Philippakis called it their loudest and heaviest record to date.
 What Went Down debuted at number 3 on the UK Albums Chart and at number 58 on the Billboard 200, making it their highest charting album in the United States to date.
-It is the band's last album with bassist Walter Gervers prior to his departure in January 2018.

 Promotion and release

 On 9 June 2015, a 12-second clip teaser of the band performing aggressively in an empty warehouse entitled "FOALS // 2015" was released through their social media.
 Two days later, it was announced that What Went Down was to be released 28 August 2015 via Transgressive Records with a slightly longer trailer in lieu.

 On 16 June, the album's self-titled debut single was debuted on DJ Annie Mac's BBC Radio 1 show, along with the premiere of the music video (directed by Niall O'Brien) via YouTube.